 For every IRS problem, there is a solution, but what will work best in a given situation is not necessarily the option that the taxpayer wants to accept.

-Generally, IRS problems fall under one of 2 categories:
+Generally, IRS problems fall under two categories:

 - You are behind on filing some tax returns; and/or